Was There An Iron Infusion Lawsuit Against Injectafer?

 • Failed to recommend monitoring serum phosphorous levels after Injectafer injections;

-What is the criteria for an Injectafer case?
+What was the criteria for an Injectafer case?

-You or a loved one may be eligible for an Injectafer settlement if an intravenous (IV) iron infusion was received during or since 2013, and any of the following were experienced:
+Injectafer settlements may have been available if an intravenous (IV) iron infusion was received during or since 2013, and any of the following adverse events were experienced:

-• Hospitalized due drops in blood phosphorous levels, which may cause muscle fatigue, weakness, renal wasting or pain
+• Hospitalization due drops in blood phosphorous levels, which may cause muscle fatigue, weakness, renal wasting or pain

 • Respiratory Failure